To determine the age of The Old House, the following tools were used:

 THE TWO STORY ENGLISH STYLE BARN:

-Interestingly, for this extremely stable high pitch gable roof, no ridge beam or collar tie are present, but only two central 20 feet long wood rafter-ties in the lower one-third of the roof and one tie-rod in the center of the barn fixed to the wall plate to prevent lateral spread of the walls and rafters (for the same reason, three rafter tie-cables attached to the lower section of the central rafters were added later, see pictures below).
-The 2 1/2’’ by 5” rafters, 32 inches on center, covered and held in place by large thick planks, lean on each other at the apex with a mitred butt joint and sit at the bottom with a seat cut (or birds-mouth cut) on the long 2” x 7” wall plate without any apparent nail attachments.
+Interestingly, for this extremely stable high pitch gable roof, no ridge beam or collar tie are present, but only two central 20 feet long wood rafter-ties in the lower one-third of the roof and one large diameter tie-rod in the center of the barn fixed to the wall plate to prevent lateral spread of the walls and rafters.
+The 2 1/2’’ by 5” rafters, 32 inches on center, covered and held in place by large thick planks, lean on each other at the apex with a mitred butt joint and sit at the bottom with a seat cut (or birds-mouth cut) on the long 2” x 7” wall plate.

-At the North end of the barn, also supporting the North end of the load-bearing beam, a king post is present, itself in tension with an iron rod (king rod) connecting the apex of the truss with the end of the load-bearing beam above garage door (using a metal plate notched in place instead of an Ogee washer).
-It appears to have been built with more recent wood and nails than the Howe truss.
+At the North end of the barn, also supporting the North end of the load-bearing beam, a king post is present, itself in tension with an iron rod (king rod) connecting the apex of the truss with the end of the load-bearing beam above the garage door (using a metal plate notched in place instead of an Ogee washer).
+It has been built with more recent wood and nails than the Howe truss.
+It was likely added in the early 1900s when the North-end garage door was added.

 -------------------------------------------------------------------------------------------------------